LowProgrammer/workplace_aigorim/README.md

 # test_aigor
-leecode  practice
+#
+#this practice begin at the 2019.4.1

+This project includes some leecode  practices and some aigorithm ,the machine learning and deep learning I learned perhaps will be here.

-the ide using is vscode
+the IDE used is vscode